 Everyone is familiar with the three R’s: reduce, reuse, recycle.
 But we often skip straight to recycling when, in fact, overall waste reduction—whether trash, recycling, or compost—will make the most impact on the planet.

 On top of operationalizing savings, businesses worldwide save an average of $14 for every $1 invested in staff training, upcycling waste, and improved inventory management.
 Waste is a great starting point for sustainable culture in the workplace.
 Engaged employees help generate organization-wide buy-in and lay the groundwork for integrating sustainability into core business functions.

 When you understand the amount and types of waste your organization produces, you can find creative ways to save money—for example, reducing hauling costs or negotiating the waste and recycling services that fit your needs.

 When it comes down to recycling, it benefits both the environment and the balance sheet.
 Haulers typically charge less to recycle materials than dispose of them.
 On average, it costs 48% less to recycle one ton of material compared to sending it to a landfill or the incinerator.

 Outside of the cost savings, getting smart about your waste strategy could also help avoid future taxes and fines.
 From standard office waste to manufacturing-specific waste streams, legislation for disposal is expected to increase to incentivize diversion.

-When your organization is ready to implement creative ways to reduce your waste streams and measure your impact, including employee satisfaction and retention, sign up for the Sustain.Life.
+When your organization is ready to implement creative ways to reduce your waste streams and measure your impact, including employee satisfaction and retention, sign up for a free trial of Sustain.Life below.